zhufucdev/Hook/How_To_Create_Plugin.md

 ## Step4: Packaging
 After debug is completed, you can either turn off DeveloperMode, or uninstall the debugged plugin.
-Then, simply compress the whole folder containing the plugin code as a zip file, and install it to Hook.
+Then, simply compress the whole folder containing the plugin code as a zip file, and install it in Hook.
 After a brief test, you should get the same behavior as expected